Liberty Puerto Rico

-Liberty Communications of Puerto Rico LLC (d/b/a Liberty) is a telecommunications company that provides broadband Internet access, VoIP, television and wireless services covering the entire island of Puerto Rico (wireless in Puerto Rico and US Virgin Islands).
+Liberty Communications of Puerto Rico LLC (d/b/a Liberty) is a telecommunications company that provides broadband Internet access, VoIP, television, and wireless services covering the entire island of Puerto Rico and the U.S. Virgin Islands.
 The company is headquartered in San Juan and has over a million television subscribers and over 1 million data customers.

 History

 Liberty Puerto Rico was created in 1999, replacing TCI Cable.

 During its existence as OneLink Communications, the company was owned by MidOcean Partners and Crestview Partners, which paid $250 million in June 1998 to buy the property from Adelphia.
 On June 25, 2012, it was rumored that Liberty Global might buy OneLink for $560 million USD.
 The rumors proved true, as Liberty Global acquired Onelink.

 Liberty announced on December 27, 2012, that OneLink customers would no longer have a capped Internet; the previous limit was 40 GB per month, and it is now unlimited.
 Naji Khoury, executive director of Liberty Puerto Rico, said, "The use of the Internet has increased significantly in Puerto Rico and having access to it easy and rapidly has become a necessity in the daily life of Puerto Ricans."

 On November 7, 2013, Liberty Puerto Rico announced that it would phase out the OneLink Communications brand, as well as the Choice Cable TV brand in November 2013, replacing it with Liberty.
 The same day, the company introduced a new logo.